 Apricot Leucostoma Canker Symptoms

-Diseased bark form cankers and pimple-like growths that ooze copious amounts of amber gum.
+Diseased bark forms cankers and pimple-like growths that ooze copious amounts of amber gum.
 The cankers grow larger every year, gradually turning from dark brown to black, with a rotten smell.
 Usually, a callus forms around the damaged area, thus creating a protective wall.
 However, the canker may resume growth in late fall or early spring when the tree is dormant.

-The affected bark shrinks from surrounding healthy bark, eventually drying out, cracking and sloughing from the tree.
+The affected bark shrinks from surrounding healthy bark, eventually drying out, cracking, and sloughing from the tree.
 Twigs and branches die when they are completely girdled by the cankers.
-Leaves turn yellow, wilt and die.
+Leaves turn yellow, wilt, and die.